-finances; and
+finances;

-human resources.
+human resources; and

+technology.

 Interpretation: Regarding element (b), organizations that rent facilities should obtain relevant documentation from their landlord.
 If the organization cannot obtain access to the required documentation from their landlord or from relevant public or private health and safety authorities, the organization may also solicit a recognized expert to verify compliance with applicable laws and safety codes.